 The combination of geolocation targeting and a dynamic creative allowed Air Serbia to automatically create hundreds of different ads (without spending the budget intended for their design departments).

-This type of ads is great because it brings the personalization of the user journey to the next level.
+These type of ad is great because it brings the personalization of the user journey to the next level.
 By getting the users to relate to our ads, we stimulate them to make the decision that works in our favor.

 Even this ad from Qatar Airlines catches the attention of their target audience.